-Some twenty years ago, I accidentally discovered this very effective method for spring cleaning my home.
+Twenty years ago, I accidentally discovered this very effective method for spring cleaning my home.
 I had earnestly set up my spring cleaning list and had cleaners in hand and then dropped a can of diet soda on the kitchen floor.
-It hit the tile and burst wide opened and sprayed all over the floor, the cabinets, the walls and the ceiling.
+It hit the tile and burst wide opened and sprayed all over the floor, the cabinets, the walls, and the ceiling.
 I almost set down and cried.
 What a mess!

-After gathering my wits, cleaners and sponges, I sat back down on the floor and decided to start cleaning the cabinets.
+After gathering my wits, cleaners, and sponges, I sat back down on the floor and decided to start cleaning the cabinets.
 It was then that I saw a lot more dirt than diet soda.
 I realized that the room looked much different from this angle and that most of my cleaning happened at eye level.
 We all want a clean organized decluttered home for our families.
 To have more room to breathe and play.

 Now I know that most people don’t mind a bit of dirt here and there.
-But I mean there was a lot of spatters and spots.
+But I mean there were a lot of spatters and spots.
 The baseboards were disgusting as well as the bottom of the cabinets.
-So, I began cleaning the kitchen from the bottom up-the baseboards (I did save the floor for last since I was walking on it while cleaning), the cabinets, the walls and the ceiling.
+So, I began cleaning the kitchen from the bottom up to the baseboards (I did save the floor for last since I was walking on it while cleaning), the cabinets, the walls, and the ceiling.
 Now you could start cleaning at the ceiling level and down, but I felt that I would just kind of miss the lower cabinets and the baseboards using this method.

 I discovered that the room looked much cleaner.
 It felt just like a thorough spring cleaning but much deeper.

 Then I did the same when cleaning the windows.
 Yes, starting at the bottom of the glass and up.
-Much more clean and less streaks.
+Much more clean and fewer streaks.
 Two other things became evident to me.
-I was cleaning much faster and with less cleaners.
-It appeared that with such a solid method used in each and every room, I streamlined the cleaning process and was done in a half a day, rather than two days that it usually took to completely spring clean the house.
+I was cleaning much faster and with fewer cleaners.
+It appeared that with such a solid method used in each and every room, I streamlined the cleaning process and was done in a half a day, rather than the two days that it usually took to completely spring clean the house.

-This bottom up cleaning method is a staple in my home and I try to do this a couple of times a year, not just in the spring.
+This Bottom-up Cleaning Method is a staple in my home and I try to do this a couple of times a year, not just in the spring.
 I find that I spend less time cleaning each week and less time on intensive cleaning, due to the thorough cleaning that I did the previous month.
-I use less cleaning products.
-Click here to see some more recommendations on cleaners Make Your Own Cleaners
+I use fewer cleaning products.
+Click here to see some more recommendations on cleaners Make Your Own Cleaners.

 The best cleaners for me are vinegar and baking soda or washing soda.
-I have spray bottles with vinegar and use it to clean my counter tops and sink each day.
+I have spray bottles with vinegar and use them to clean my countertops and sink each day.
 I also use it on my bathroom floors.
 Vinegar is a great mild cleaner.
-The smell does not bother me full strength.
+The smell does not bother me with full strength.
 If it bothers you, dilute it with water and a few drops of your favorite essential oil.
 I can also highly recommend anything Mrs. Meyers which is sold at Target and most supermarkets.
 Cleaning erasers are your best friend in removing almost anything.
-But use caution here at they do remove paint if you rub too hard.
-Here is a link to one of my fellow blogger’s (Lisa) post on Chemical Free Cleaners.
+But use caution here as they do remove paint if you rub too hard.
+Here is a link to one of my fellow blogger’s (Lisa) posts on Chemical Free Cleaners.